AxelF1899/MooseStore/README.md

 # MooseStore
-A project made just for fun
+Make sure you have installed all libraries before running A project made for trying to approve web development at the university